newamericafoundation/MDDL/packages/frontend/assets/content/faq/en.md

 Users choose who can see the documents they share.
 They can also revoke sharing.
 However, if a user shares documents and subsequently chooses to revoke sharing, the documents that had been shared may have been shared or downloaded by a City case manager before sharing was revoked.
 All users are encouraged to read CivicLocker’s Terms of Use for a full description of data management protocols.

+In the event of unauthorized use or access to CivicLocker please report misuse to civiclockerhelp@twobulls.com.

 ### Will CivicLocker create a record of my activity in the system?
 For example, if I share a document with my case manager, will I be able to see that record in 6 months?

 Yes.
 There is a record in CivicLocker of all activity associated with an account.
 Users can choose to access past activity or view documents they have shared.